Jeremy Scahill: Dirty Wars

 Scahill's book Dirty Wars: The World Is a Battlefield was published by Nation Books on April 23, 2013.
-The main premise of the book is Obama's continuation of Bush's doctrine that "the world is a battlefield" and relying on missiles and drone strikes, JSOC to carry the bulk of the covert operations and targeted killings of suspected terrorists.
-Scahill expands on this theme by covering topics such as the assassination of U.S. citizens, namely Anwar Awlaki and his 16-year-old son Abdulrahman Anwar al-Awlaki, and the lack of accountability of U.S. special forces, such as the Gardez massacre, where U.S. special forces killed two males, including the pro-U.S. local police commander, as well as three females, two of whom were pregnant.
-An Afghan investigation found signs of evidence tampering, such as bullets being removed from the wall where the women were shot.
-Several family members of the victims alleged that the special forces subsequently used their knives to dig the bullets out of the bodies and cleaned the resultant wounds to purge any evidence of the U.S. raid.
+The main premise of the book is that Obama continued Bush's doctrine that "the world is a battlefield," increasing reliance on missiles and drone strikes while elevating the role of the U.S. Military's Joint Special Operations Command such that it carried out the bulk of covert operations and targeted killings of suspected terrorists.
+Scahill expands on this theme by covering topics such as the killing of U.S. citizens accused of involvement in terrorist groups, namely Anwar Awlaki and his 16-year-old son Abdulrahman Anwar al-Awlaki.
+Scahill also discusses the perceived lack of accountability of U.S. special forces in controversial actions, such as the Khataba raid, where U.S. special forces killed two males, including the pro-U.S. local police commander, as well as three females, two of whom were pregnant.
+An Afghan investigation of the incident, including interviews with claimed witnesses, alleged evidence tampering by US forces, such as bullets being removed from the wall where the women were shot in an attempt to conceal involvement of US forces.

 The book was released around the same time as a 2013 American documentary directed by Richard Rowley based on a screenplay written by Scahill and David Riker.
 Scahill both produced and narrated the film.
 Dirty Wars premiered at the 2013 Sundance Film Festival on January 18, 2013 and was released in four theaters on June 7, 2013.
 The film was nominated for the 2014 Academy Award for Best Documentary Feature, ultimately losing to 20 Feet from Stardom.

 Abdulelah Haider Shaye

-Scahill has been an advocate for imprisoned Yemeni journalist Abdulelah Haider Shaye.
-Scahill's March 13, 2012 article in The Nation states that President Obama leaned on Yemen to keep Shaye in jail because of his reporting on the 2009 Al Ma'jalah bombings—Shaye described remnants of U.S. Tomahawk missiles, although the United States initially denied involvement.
+Scahill has been an advocate for Yemeni journalist Abdulelah Haider Shaye, imprisoned in Yemen by Yemeni authorities on controversial charges.
+Scahill's March 13, 2012 article in The Nation states how President Obama urged Yemeni officials to keep Shaye in jail because of his reporting on the 2009 Al Ma'jalah bombings.
+Shaye described remnants of U.S. Tomahawk missiles, although the United States initially denied involvement.
 Subsequent English-language reports on the issue have relied on Scahill's journalism.

 Israel's invasion of Gaza

-Scahill has been a fierce critic of Israel's military response in Gaza since the October 7 Hamas attacks.
+Scahill has been a fierce critic of Israel's military response in Gaza since the October 7 attacks.
 Writing for The Intercept, Scahill argues that the October 7 attacks were a result of a 75-year campaign by Israel, of ethnic cleansing and apartheid in Gaza.
 According to him, the primary agenda of Benjamin Netanyahu has long been "the absolute destruction of Palestine and its people".

 On October 19, 2024, in a guest appearance on MSNBC with anchor Ayman Mohyeldin, Scahill said that MSNBC had people on its network who promoted Israeli propaganda.